“Oh, no, Scruffy, you rowdy rascal, what did you just eat? Bad dog! Spit it out right this instant! No, don’t swallow it, you silly fool.”

 If you’re wondering what to give a dog for an upset stomach and vomiting, one of the top suggestions is canned pumpkin.
 While it’s not something all pups enjoy, it helps regulate their digestive system.

 Canned pumpkin is high in fiber, rich in vitamins, and takes more time to absorb.
 Make sure it’s unseasoned, unsalted, peeled, cooked, and preferably served warm.
-Get the canned option, not the pumpkin pie mix, as that can contain sugar.
+Get a canned option, like the Farmer’s Market Organic Pumpkin Puree on Amazon, not the pumpkin pie mix, as that can contain sugar.

 Squash is an excellent addition to your dog’s diet, especially if it has stomach issues.
 Check our best recommendations on fiber for dogs.

 In days of stomach pain, ginger ale is our good friend, so it shouldn’t be surprising that it helps canines, too.